Device Management

 Delete Device

-Allows unlinking the device from the application.
+This option allows unlinking the device from the application.

 Methods to Delete a Device